cache-ext/cache_ext/README.md

 Some of the remaining components can only be compiled on the cache_ext kernel, so you must wait for the system to reboot and then log back in.

-Then, run the following command to download the various databases used.
+Then, run the following command to download the various datasets used.
-You may be prompted to enter a B2 account ID and B2 account key.
+The datasets are stored on a public Google Cloud bucket.
 These will be set up on Cloudlab.
 The download step may take a while, as the datasets are hundreds of gigabytes in size.